Over a dozen bomb threats disrupt Indian flights: What we know so far

 Advertising

-"We are taking up all the calls and also informed concerned police officers regarding the threat to identify the person behind it," an Indian airport security officer said.
+"We are taking up all the calls and also informed concerned police officers regarding the threat to identify the person behind it," an Indian airport security officer said in a previous report.

-It remained unclear where these threats were coming from.
+It remained unclear where the other threats were coming from.
 Some were believed to have originated from London but others were "from other countries", another officer said.

 Every threat is being taken seriously in the interest of public safety, the authorities added.
 So far, all the "warnings" were found to be bogus and, upon thorough security checks, no explosives were seen on the planes.